fltk/fltk/README.MSWindows.txt

   make

 The entire FLTK toolkit including many test programs will be built for you.
 No warnings should appear.

 (actually, as of Oct 25 2010, quite a lot of warnings related to suggested parentheses and others will appear, this is normal and will be fixed.
-The linker will also spit out a lbunch of warnings for every program linked.
+The linker will also spit out a bunch of warnings for every program linked.
 This needs to be fixed.
-Lastly, there is no generator for man pages in MinGW)
+Lastly, there is no generator for man pages in a default MinGW installation, but you can install man and groff to fix this.)

  Testing FLTK